winneon/gsu/README.md

 #### Ubuntu 17.04

 **Unsupported.** slop and maim both are terribly out of date in Ubuntu's 17.04 repositories, resulting in artifacting and improper screenshots.
-Keep this in mind when installing gsu.
 When Ubuntu 17.10 is released, it will be properly supported.

 If you can't wait until then, you can install [slop] and [maim] from source.
 Afterwards, run the following command.